anassrasheed/fip5/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
  //todo
+this project is working fine on flutter sdk version 3.7.9
     fit image cover, fill